analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

     -   do the metrics need a time filter?
     -   who should the metric target? (i.e. all users, only paying users, or new vs existing users, etc)

-NEXT STEP BOOKMARK (review notes/clean up typos/format below)
+### Example Scenario: Audio Streaming Company ABC

-#### Example Scenario: Audio Streaming Company ABC
+1.  **Context Collection**

-##### Customer Pain
+    -   customer pain

--   qual: when using ABC company's mobile app, subscribers mention it is difficult to find and consume newly released audio offerings (music, podcasts, audioboks, lectures, etc) on the platform
+        -   qual: when using ABC company's mobile app, subscribers mention it is difficult to find and consume newly released audio offerings (music, podcasts, audioboks, lectures, etc)
         -   quant: consumption rates are low on newly released audio offerings outside of the new user onboarding experience (suggesting discovery might be a challenge)

-##### High-level experience
+    -   high-level experience improvement solution
         -   content discovery AI chat assistant (within the mobile app experience)
         -   users select a mood or input a prompt and the AI returns newly released content recommendations

-##### Connecting the New Product Experience to Company Objectives
+2.  **Connecting the New Product Experience to Company Objectives**
     -   ABC company is looking to increase engagement depth on it's mobile app
--   ABC has identified that new content discovery is predictive of higher engagement depth and retention
+    -   ABC has identified that new content discovery is predictive of higher future engagement depth and retention
     -   as a result, the new product experience is aiming to drive new content discovery and engagement depth in the near-term and retention in the long-term

-##### Primary Success Metric
+3.  **Primary Success Metric**
     -   new content discovery rate
     -   defined as the % of users who open the app and consume a newly released audio offering
     -   the metric is generic enough to work in an AB test (e.g. applicable to the control group / status quo experience)
     -   newly released defined as content released within the last 30 days

-##### Guardrail Metrics
+4.  **Guardrail Metrics**
     -   listening time per user: check if listening time per user is stable or increasing
     -   session length: could potentially decrease if users are finding content faster
     -   CSAT: qual survey asking users if they are finding the new AI content discovery experience helpful

-##### Measurement Window and Segments
+5.  **Measurement Window and Segments**
     -   measurement window: of all the users who open the app on X day, what percent consume new content within 24 hours of their last app open
     -   segments: all users
     -   additional segments to explore for deeper dive analysis:
         -   different user types: free, paid tier 1, paid tier 2, etc
         -   content types driving the new content discovery rate (i.e. music, podcasts, audiobooks, lectures, etc)
         -   new users (signed up in the past 4 weeks), power users (engaged with the app weekly for past 4 weeks), causal users (engaged with the app 1 to 3 weeks in the past 4 weeks), reactivated (not active in the past 4 weeks)

 ------------------------------------------------------------------------